meadowsrjack-rgb/boxstat/DEPLOYMENT_OPTIONS.md

-# UYP Basketball - Deployment Options
+# BoxStat - Deployment Options

 Your app supports multiple deployment options to reach users on different platforms.